Ananya-Joshi/ananya-joshi.github.io/_posts/2024-04-22-Updated-List-of-AI-and-Public-Health-Opportunities.md

 categories: Ph.D.
 ---

-If you are a CS/AI/ML student interested in getting exposure either with applying your methods to public health or are interested in developing methods for public health applications these opportunities may be interesting to you:
+If you are a CS/AI/ML student interested in getting exposure either with applying your methods to public health or are interested in developing methods for public health applications these opportunities/insights may be interesting to you:

 1. [PETs for Public Health Challenge](https://data.org/initiatives/pets-challenge/)
 2. [MlCommons Medical Working Group](https://mlcommons.org/working-groups/data/medical/)